 The first is your current assets and attributes.
-The next is what exactly you would like to get out of this industry.
-Many people get turned off of one job and give up on this industry altogether thinking it is all the same.
-Believe me it is not.
-There are as many types of establishments as there are personality types, and your success can be a factor of how compatible you are to the culture of a place.
+The next is what you would like to get out of this industry.
+Many people get turned off of one job and give up on this industry altogether, thinking it is all the same.
+Believe me, it is not.
+There are as many types of establishments as there are personality types, and your success can be a factor of how compatible you are with the culture of a place.

 Four major components hiring managers care about when evaluating you as a potential employee.
 Different types of places will value some of these more than others.

-Working on your feet a whole shift, serving the general public, and developing the emotional callous it takes to be nice to people you deeply dislike (which at some point will be everybody), are important transferable skills.
-These factors may help convince the hiring manager that you are aware of some of the difficulties of the job, and therefore won’t be taken aback at the first drunk/ultra-rude guest you serve.
+Working on your feet a whole shift, serving the general public, and developing the emotional callous it takes to be nice to people you intensely dislike (which at some point will be everybody), are essential transferable skills.
+These factors may help convince the hiring manager that you are aware of some of the difficulties of the job and, therefore, won’t be taken aback at the first drunk/ultra-rude guest you serve.

 Who do you know?

 Do you know anybody that is already in an establishment you’d like to work?
 This can be your easiest way in.
-Many hiring managers simply do not want to go through the effort of weeding through resume’s and endless interviews.
+Many hiring managers do not want to go through weeding through resumes and endless interviews.
 They might jump on an easy hire because a current employee will vouch for you.
 Bonus.

 Important!!
 A bartending/mixologist certificate WILL NOT get you a job.
 Hiring managers don’t respect that type of training, believing you can only learn in the real environment.
 (Like they did.)
 However, it WILL help you learn a few things that will make on-the-job training much smoother for you than it would otherwise.
-It will teach you cocktails, basic bar setup, and some rudimentary product knowledge.
+It will teach you cocktails, basic bar setup, and rudimentary product knowledge.
 It will not help you get a job, but it may help you get better at it faster.